 April and May are big months for perennial bloomers.
-These perennial flowers are typically a strong component of any flower garden.
-Most perennials are shallow maintenance plants and produce a wide variety of color in Spring making them ideal for fostering a gorgeous Spring spectacle.
+These perennial flowers are typically a vital component of any flower garden.
+Most perennials are shallow maintenance plants and produce a wide variety of colors in Spring, making them ideal for fostering a gorgeous Spring spectacle.

 Plant larger perennials in the early Fall months.
 Most smaller perennials do well being planted in the springtime.
 These rainy months provide plenty of moisture for growth, and the sun is just warm enough to create a cozy niche for newly buried seeds.
 It is the perfect time for seeds to find a welcoming home in the soil.

 With a functional arrangement, any garden can burst bright with color yearly.
 Planting perennials will ensure that this phenomenon occurs all over again each Spring.
 Take a look at a few of the most popular perennials this season.